cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 compliant with relevant laws.

 We may update this privacy policy from time to time.
-The updated version will be indicated by an updated \"Last Revised\" date and the updated version will be effective as soon as it is accessible.
+The updated version will be indicated by an updated "Last Revised" date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy policy, we may notify you either by prominently posting a policy of such changes or by directly sending you